 When I experimented with putting my panniers on the rack I did find that the style of pannier determined how I could use the traditional horizontally positioned rack.

-Hooking my large, wide Detours pannier to the Crossrack took up too much space over the traditional rack to allow for placement of items on top under a bungee cord.
+Hooking my large, wide Detours pannier to the Crossrack took up too much space over the traditional rack to allow for the placement of items on top under a bungee cord/rack straps.
 However, I could still hook bags on either side of the horizontal rack, allowing for quite a bit of carrying capacity when combined with the Xootr Crossrack.

 Definitely some touring potential here.

 Next, I attached the Crossrack to the front of the Eco3 handlebar riser.
 Although the Crossrack is designed to go on the seat post behind the cyclist, positioning cargo into the slipstream and minimizing drag, I wanted to try the front mount because using two Xootr Crossracks could allow me to carry at least four panniers on my Eco3.